benhollar/TheSpiceRack/README.md

 _The web-application is currently beginning development, and is not in a state for public usage.
 Installation and usage instructions will be provided in the future._

+#### Logging In

+After entering the website URL, you will be prompted to our home page.
+There you will find various featured recipes.

+To create an account, navigate to **User (on the top right) > Create Account**.
+From there, you can enter the data necessary to register the account.

+_To-Do: screenshots of login/register_

+Once your account is ready, you may login and begin your cooking journey!

+#### Adding a Recipe

+To add a recipe, head over to our navigation bar and select **Add Recipe**.
+From there, you will be able to enter all of your recipe needs.
+To add an extra ingredient or step, you can hit the **Add Ingredient/Step** button.
+Our ingredients portion also allows for you to change the measurements as well!
+Once you are done, click submit and your recipe will be saved and displayed for all to see.

+#### Editing a Recipe

+To add a recipe, head over to our navigation bar and select **User > Edit Recipe**.
+You should be able to select a recipe that you want to edit, and modify any changes.
+Hit submit and you're good to go!

 ### Content Recognition

 #### Requirements